-(i) If there are not 24 hours' worth of data available, up.time will use data from as far back as possible to generate charts.
+If there are not 24 hours' worth of data available, Uptime Infrastructure Monitor uses data from as far back as possible to generate charts.

 The Quick Snapshot is typically used as a preliminary step toward root-cause analysis.
 When you first acknowledge an issue by clicking the network device's Element name in either Global Scan or the My Alerts section of My Portal, you are shown its Quick Snapshot.
 From here, you can work with the information provided in the charts and tables (e.g., overloaded ports, or excessively long round-trip times) and begin further investigation: